The services at Saint Paul’s are embellished with music every Sunday and on special days through the year.

 Are you thinking of getting married in S. Paul’s?

-Just get in touch with the Vicar, Fr.
-Robert John Norbury : 01273 727362.
-Father Robert is very happy to discuss and help plan with you your wedding, seeking to include personal elements in readings and music as well as those required by law, whenever possible.
+We are currently awaiting a new Vicar, so please contact the Church Administrator, John Burdett : 01273-203231.
+He will put you in touch with clergy who will be very happy to discuss and help plan with you your wedding, seeking to include personal elements in readings and music as well as those required by law, whenever possible.
 Also, S. Paul’s can be available for Services of Blessing (Prayer and Dedication) following a Civil Marriage.

 Comprehensive advice is also available at